silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

 because it's not dependent on the context of the current page.
 For example, it would allow you to list all staff member pages underneath a "staff" holder on any page, regardless if its on the top level or elsewhere.

+[notice]
+Because variables can't be passed into method calls from templates (see [Syntax > Variables](syntax#variables)), this requires you to hardcode some value into your template - which means you must ensure you have a page added in the CMS with that url-segment

+A more robust way to implement this would be to add a helper method in your page controller which dynamically gets the appropriate page (if one exists).
+[/notice]

 ### AllChildren